-A recent study published in the British Journal of Sports Medicine examined how running a sub-4 minute mile impacts longevity and healthy aging.
+A study published in the British Journal of Sports Medicine examined how running a sub-4 minute mile impacts longevity and healthy aging.
 The study was a collaborative undertaking between researchers in the U of A’s Faculty of Nursing, the HEART Laboratory at St Vincent’s Institute of Medical Research in Melbourne, Australia, with methodological and analytical expertise provided by Drs.
 Douglas Dover and Padma Kaul at the CVC.

 Inspired by the 70th anniversary of Roger Bannister’s record-breaking mile run of 3:59.4, the study utilized a publicly available database to identify the first 200 athletes to run a mile in under 4 minutes.
 The researchers compared each runner’s date of birth, the date of their first successful mile attempt, and current age (or age of death if deceased) with the typical life expectancy associated with their country of origin.
 The study population included only male athletes since no women have yet to run a sub-4 minute mile.